colizoli/xcorr_python/README.md

 This might save someone a bit of time, I could not find a standard xcorr function (like MATLAB's) in Python, which returns the *coefficients* of a cross correlation of two signals (instead of the inner product).

-This code is just adapted from [matplotlib's xcorr function](https://matplotlib.org/examples/pylab_examples/xcorr_demo.html "matplotlib xcorr()"), just adjusted a little by separating from the plotting behavior.
+This code is adapted from [matplotlib's xcorr function](https://matplotlib.org/examples/pylab_examples/xcorr_demo.html "matplotlib xcorr()"), I just separated the normalization from the plotting behavior.

 Calls [numpy.correlate(x,y, mode='full')](https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.correlate.html "numpy.correlate()")